image_pdfDownload PDFimage_printPrint

-It is important to evaluate a school’s performance on an ongoing basis, but we need to make sure it is done authentically using data driven decision making.
-With strategic and authentic support, organisations transform and improve when coached, mentored and led, focussed on key performance indicators.
-Ideally decisions should be data driven.
-Although there may be some areas of school performance easily monitored and measured eg. Financial Performance, there are a number of areas that are tougher to review, reveal and improve.
+It is important to evaluate a school’s performance on an ongoing basis, but we need to ensure it is done authentically, using data-driven decision-making.
+With strategic and authentic support, organisations transform and improve when coached, mentored, and led, with a focus on key performance indicators.
+Ideally, decisions should be data-driven.
+Although some areas of school performance are easily monitored and measured, e.g., Financial Performance, others are tougher to review, identify, and improve.
 There are also traps and misleading data that can confuse you.

-Michael Fullan speaks about the need for meaningful systems of data collection in his book Putting Faces on the Data.
+Michael Fullan argues for meaningful systems of data collection in his book, Putting Faces on the Data.
 We need to “build the bridge from data collection to improved instruction.”
-Students are people—not data.
-Assessment data can bury you or give you focused information on how to reach every student.
-The same applies for data that informs the business side of running schools.
+Students are people – not data.
+Assessment data can bury you or provide focused guidance on how to reach every student.
+The same applies to data that informs the business side of running schools.
 It is often more than what the data first presents to understand the full picture.

 This article aims to unpack this often complicated topic.

-Of course data will include very real numbers.
-Financial reports being the obvious.
+Of course, data will include very real numbers.
+Financial reports are the obvious.
 But there are other forms of data that are less concrete but equally significant.

-School Opinion data represented by parents, students and the community including how they might describe the school to others is invaluable.
-The concrete numbers are easy to find but it is the soft data that is also important.
-How people behave, how they feel, what is common practice.
+School Opinion data represented by parents, students and the community, including how they might describe the school to others, is invaluable.
+The concrete numbers are easy to find, but the soft data is also important.
+How people behave, how they feel, and what is common practice.
 Perceptions, mood, school culture, values and beliefs in practice.
-What are the behaviours and what proof exists of the demonstrative actions by all team members.
+What are the behaviours, and what proof exists of the demonstrative actions by all team members?
 These things are important.

 What data is collected?
 What data is acted upon?
 What data is shared?
 What data is analysed?